codeacula/olympus/.github/copilot-test-generation.md

     ```

 **2. Naming Conventions:**

-    *Test methods should be clearly named to indicate what they are testing: `MethodUnderTest_Scenario_ExpectedOutcome`.
+* Test methods should be clearly named: `MethodUnderTest_Scenario_ExpectedOutcome`.
-    * Test classes should be named after the class they are testing, suffixed with `Tests` (e.g., `CharacterServiceTests`).
+* Test classes should be named after the class they are testing, suffixed with `Tests`
+    (e.g., `CharacterServiceTests`).

 **3. Single Responsibility per Test:**

-    *Each test method should verify only one specific behavior or outcome.
-Avoid multiple unrelated assertions in a single test.
+* Each test method should verify only one specific behavior or outcome.
-    * If a method has multiple distinct outcomes based on different inputs or states, create separate test methods for each.
+* If a method has multiple distinct outcomes, create separate test methods for each.

 **4. Assertions:**

-    *Use xUnit's assertion library (`Xunit.Assert`).
+* Use xUnit's assertion library (`Xunit.Assert`).
-    * Make assertions specific and clear.
-For example, instead of `Assert.True(result == expected)`, use `Assert.Equal(expected, result)`.
+* Make assertions specific and clear (e.g., `Assert.Equal(expected, result)`).
-    *When asserting on collections, use collection-specific assertions where appropriate (e.g., `Assert.Contains`, `Assert.All`).
+* When asserting on collections, use collection-specific assertions (e.g., `Assert.Contains`).
-    * For `Result<TSuccess, TError>` types, assert on `IsSuccess` or `IsFailure` first, then assert on the `Value` or `Error` accordingly.
+* For `Result<TSuccess, TError>` types, assert `IsSuccess` or `IsFailure`, then the `Value` or `Error`.

     ```csharp
     // Example for Result<T,E>
     Assert.True(result.IsSuccess);
     Assert.Equal(expectedValue, result.Value);
     // or
     Assert.True(result.IsFailure);
     Assert.IsType<SpecificDomainError>(result.Error);
     Assert.Equal("Expected error message", result.Error.Message);
     ```

 **5. Mocking and Stubbing:**

-    *Use a mocking framework like Moq or NSubstitute (check project dependencies to see which one, if any, is standard).
-For now, assume Moq if one needs to be chosen.
+* Use a mocking framework like Moq (or NSubstitute if preferred project-wide).
 * Mock dependencies of the System Under Test (SUT).
-    *Only mock types you own or have control over where feasible.
-Avoid mocking concrete types from external libraries if their interfaces are available.
-    * Verify mock interactions if they are part of the behavior being tested (e.g., `mockRepository.Verify(r => r.AddAsync(It.IsAny<Character>()), Times.Once);`).
+* Verify mock interactions if they are part of the behavior being tested.

 **6. Test Data:**

-    *Use clear and representative test data.
+* Use clear and representative test data.
+Assign to clearly named variables.
-    * Avoid "magic values"; assign test data to clearly named variables.
+* Avoid "magic values".
-    * Consider using libraries like AutoFixture for generating test data if it's a project standard, but simple manual creation is fine for most cases.

 **7. Independence and Repeatability:**

-    *Tests must be independent of each other.
-The outcome of one test should not affect another.
-    * Tests must be repeatable and produce the same results every time they are run.
-Avoid dependencies on external systems (unless writing integration tests, which have different considerations).
+* Tests must be independent and repeatable.
+* Avoid dependencies on external systems for unit tests.

 **8. Coverage:**

-    *Aim for good test coverage of the logic being implemented.
-Test edge cases, boundary conditions, and common scenarios.
+* Aim for good coverage of logic, edge cases, and boundary conditions.
-    * For `Result<TSuccess, TError>` types, ensure both success and failure paths are tested.
+* For `Result<TSuccess, TError>` types, test both success and failure paths.

 **9. Readability:**

-    * Tests should be as readable as the production code.
-They serve as documentation for the behavior of the code under test.
+* Tests should be as readable as production code and serve as documentation.

 **Example for a Command Handler Test:**